 Chalazion and Stye Excision: the excision of these lesions on the upper or lower eyelid that do not respond to medical treatment

 Temporary or permanent tarsorrhaphy: closure of the eyelids to allow your cornea and eye to heal from an infection

 Trichiasis and Distichiasis: the permanent removal of abnormal lashes that are growing towards the eyeball and causing irritation

 How do I know what kind of eyelid surgery to have?

 You are not alone!
 Dr. Douglas Casady and Dr. Audrey Ko at Wolfe Eye Clinic are fellowship trained oculofacial plastic surgeons who are dedicated to improving the functionality of the eyes.
 Your specialist will assess your unique facial characteristics and discuss which types of brow lifts would work best for you.
-We offer eyelid surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics and our oculoplastic specialists will answer your questions and assist you through the process to making the best choice for your vision and appearance.
+We offer eyelid surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics and our oculoplastic specialists will answer your questions and assist you through the process to making the best choice for your vision and appearance.
 To request an appointment, fill out our form here or give us a call at (833) 474-5850.

 Will my eyelid surgery be covered by my health insurance?

 As with any surgery, it is important to remember to check with your personal health insurance provider before making an appointment to ensure coverage of the provider you choose.
 In most cases, your health insurance will likely cover a major portion of the cost of the mentioned eyelid surgeries as long as it is performed to improve visual function or for reconstructive purposes.